Serverless-Devs/setup-s/README_en.md

-# setup-s-aliyun
+# setup-s
 <p align="center">
   <span><b><a href="./README.md">中文</a> ｜ <a href="./README_en.md">English</a></b></span><br>
 </p>

-Setting up serverless-devs based on Aliyun Function Compute.
+A quick setup for serverless-devs based on different providers.

 ## Usage
 You could add pre-steps before using setup-s, for example: